 Incentive-aligned business models.
 Some companies like exchanges and investment schemes want to hold your coins to invest them or have you actively trade them.
 Others encourage self-custody and do not make money when holding your coins because they cannot rehypothecate or lend them.

 The risk of losing Bitcoin to custodians varies massively.
 Those that offer yield and are in questionable jurisdictions represent an extremely high degree of risk, as has been demonstrated numerous times.
 Those utilizing qualified custodians and operating in jurisdictions with strong property rights have thus far not betrayed the trust put in them.
-Of course, taking self custody eliminates putting trust in others altogether, but comes with the responsibility of not losing or disclosing the keys to your coins.
+Of course, taking self-custody eliminates placing trust in others altogether.
+Still, it comes with the responsibility of not losing or disclosing the keys to your coins.

-At Swan, we have chosen Prime Trust LLC, a Nevada chartered trust company under NRS 669 as our partner for qualified custody because we believe they are the best at ticking the boxes we have laid out above.
-Swan establishes a direct relationship between our clients and Prime Trust, the client’s qualified custodian.
+At Swan, we have chosen a Nevada chartered trust company under NRS 669, as our partner for qualified custody because we believe they are the best at ticking the boxes we have laid out above.
+Swan establishes a direct relationship between our clients and custodian, the client’s qualified custodian.
 Clients enter into this agreement when they sign up for Swan and make an informed decision about the risks of third-party custody.

-In order to further protect our clients from risks, Swan cannot disburse customer assets without the customer’s direct authorization.
-This is why when Swan customers withdraw their assets, they get an email confirmation directly from Prime Trust to their inbox.
-Should Swan become unavailable or compromised, the client’s direct relationship with Prime Trust will offer their assets the highest degree of protection.
+To further protect our clients from risks, Swan cannot disburse customer assets without the customer’s direct authorization.
+This is why when Swan customers withdraw their investments, they get an email confirmation directly to their inbox.
+Should Swan become unavailable or compromised, the client’s direct relationship with our custodian will offer their assets the highest degree of protection.

 Swan encourages our clients to withdraw their Bitcoin to self-custody by offering free and automatic withdrawals.
 A majority of the Bitcoin on our platform is withdrawn, providing an ongoing demonstration that the Bitcoin purchased on our platform actually exists on-chain.

-Swan is hosting a FREE webinar teaching self-custody lead by Stephan Livera on December 14th at 5PM PST.
-Learn why self-custody is an important part of your Bitcoin journey, how it works, and how Swan makes it easy for you.
+Click here to watch a FREE webinar teaching self-custody led by Stephan Livera.
+Learn why self-custody is an integral part of your Bitcoin journey, how it works, and how Swan makes it easy for you.

-Clients who purchase Bitcoin using wires or direct deposit (push ACH) are able to withdraw coins within 24 hours of the purchase time.
+Clients who purchase Bitcoin using wires or direct deposit (push ACH) can withdraw coins within 24 hours of the purchase time.
 This lag is required to settle larger trades.
-For customers using ACH pull, there are additional lock times that are designed to protect Swan from ACH reversals.
+For customers using ACH pull, additional lock times are designed to protect Swan from ACH reversals.
 These times range from 10-30 days but are actively being reduced through risk-based work.
-Customers purchasing large amounts of Bitcoin are encouraged to use wires in order to avoid such a lock time, or may contact customer support to receive an early unlock.
+Customers purchasing large amounts of Bitcoin are encouraged to use wires to avoid such a lock time or may contact customer support to receive an early unlock.

-As for the movement toward “proof of reserves, ” this may be a misguided effort because it is not possible to demonstrate liabilities in real time, making such a proof misleading at best, and causing false complacency.
-If a qualified custodian does not have every digital asset they claim to have, they are acting fraudulently in violation of their regulatory framework.
-If you believe a custodian is committing fraud, then they could just as easily commit fraud by showing a false proof of reserve attestation by hiding their liabilities or by borrowing the reserves off-chain.
+As for the movement toward “proof of reserves, ” this may be a misguided effort because it is impossible to demonstrate liabilities in real-time, making such a proof misleading at best and causing false complacency.
+If the qualified custodian does not have every digital asset they claim to have, they are acting fraudulently in violation of their regulatory framework.
+If you believe a custodian is committing fraud, then they could just as easily commit fraud by showing false proof of reserve attestation by hiding their liabilities or by borrowing the reserves off-chain.

 There are two ways to enforce property rights in Bitcoin.
-You can either withdraw your Bitcoin to self-custody, or you can delegate property rights enforcement to the state through a system of laws and courts.
-If you must leave your Bitcoin in custody, then the best option is to pick a custodian that you believe is not fraudulent, and is operating with a strong regulatory framework and has demonstrated maturity and risk aversion, similar to how you would pick a traditional fiat bank.
+You can either withdraw your Bitcoin to self-custody or delegate property rights enforcement to the state through a system of laws and courts.
+If you must leave your Bitcoin in custody, the best option is to pick a custodian that you believe is not fraudulent and is operating with a robust regulatory framework, and has demonstrated maturity and risk aversion, similar to how you would pick a traditional fiat bank.

-Our determination is that Prime Trust LLC offers the best combination of risk factors for a qualified custodian for our clients, but the relationship with this custodian is at the customer’s discretion, and each customer should weigh the risks of storing coins at a custodian against the risks of self custody, as appropriate.
+Our determination is that a qualified custodian offers the best combination of risk factors for a qualified custodian for our clients.
+Still, the relationship with this custodian is at the customer’s discretion.
+Each customer should weigh the risks of storing coins at a custodian against the dangers of self-custody, as appropriate.